Please note that this page is automatically translated.

 Specific Initiatives to Address Climate Change Risks

-Initiative 1: Installation of Solar Power Generation Equipment in Stores
+Initiative 1: Installing Solar Power Generation Equipment in Stores

-We are currently installing solar power generation equipment in our street-front stores using solar PPAs.
-As of August 2023, we have installed solar power generation equipment in over 80 stores, and will continue to do so in the future.
-In addition, we are considering installing additional equipment in existing stores and installing the equipment when opening new stores.
+We are currently installing solar power generation equipment in our street-front stores using solar power purchase agreements.
+As of September 2024, we have installed solar power generation equipment in over 100 stores, and will continue to do so in the future.
+We are also considering installing additional equipment in existing stores and installing the equipment when opening new stores.

 Initiative 2: Strengthening Support for the Aquaculture Industry and Diversifying and Stabilizing Procurement through the Use of Food Tech

-Initiative 3: Contributing to Climate Change Measures through Efficient Use of Resources
+Initiative 3: Contributing to Climate Change Countermeasures through the Effective Use of Resources

-The edible oil used at Sushiro and Sugidama is supplied as a raw material for domestically produced sustainable aviation fuel, SAF (Sustainable Aviation Fuel).
+The cooking oil used at Sushiro and Sugidama Sushi Sake Sashimi is supplied as a raw material for SAF (Sustainable Aviation Fuel), a domestically produced sustainable aviation fuel.

-By reusing waste cooking oil to produce domestically produced SAF, we aim to realize a circular economy that contributes to combating climate change through the effective use of resources.
+By reusing waste cooking oil to produce domestically produced SAF, we aim to realize a recycling-oriented society that contributes to climate change countermeasures through the effective use of resources.

 Risk Management

-In addition, in order to identify all risks that threaten the continued development of the company and to establish a risk management system, the Group has established “Risk Management Regulations” and established an Internal Control Committee.
-The Internal Control Committee will identify, analyze, and evaluate important risks to the Group’s management, and will develop remedial measures, among other measures, to establish a system for appropriate crisis management.
+Furthermore, in order to identify all risks that threaten the sustainable development of the company and to establish a risk management system, the Group has established “Risk Management Regulations” and established an Internal Control Committee.
+The Internal Control Committee identifies, analyzes, and evaluates important risks to the Group’s management, and formulates improvement measures, thereby establishing a system for appropriate crisis management.
 The Sustainability Promotion Committee and the Internal Control Committee will also work together to address climate change-related risks.

 Indicators and Goals

-Our Group prioritizes reducing CO2 emissions from our core business of operating sushi restaurants in Japan, and has set the following CO2 emission targets for Akindo Sushiro Co., Ltd.
+Our Group prioritizes reducing CO₂ emissions from our core business of operating sushi restaurants in Japan, and has set the following CO₂ emissions targets for Akindo Sushiro Co., Ltd.

-The Group believes that in order to combat climate change, it is important not only to reduce CO2 emissions from our business activities, but also to develop technologies and promote businesses that contribute to reducing CO2 emissions in society, and will work on this issue across the entire Group.
+The Group believes that in order to combat climate change, it is important not only to reduce CO₂ emissions from business activities, but also to develop technologies and promote businesses that contribute to reducing CO₂ emissions in society, and the entire Group will work on this.